-Class A Units Offered

-We are offering Class A Units.
-Each Class A Unit consists of one share of common stock and a warrant to purchase one half of one share of our common stock (together with the shares of common stock underlying such warrants).
+Class A Units Offered We are offering Class A Units.
+Each Class A Unit consists of one share of common stock and a warrant to purchase one share of our common stock (together with the shares of common stock underlying such warrants).

-Offering Price per Class A Unit \$2.46 combined price for each Class A Unit based upon an assumed offering price of \$2.46, the closing price of our common stock on December 28, 2016.
+\$3.97 combined price for each Class A Unit based upon an assumed offering price of \$3.97, Offering Price per Class A Unit the closing price of our common stock on January 5, 2017.